home-assistant/home-assistant.io/source/voice_control/s3_box_voice_assistant.markdown

         - Your ESP32-S3-BOX is connected to Home Assistant over Wi-Fi.
 You can now move it to any place in your home with a USB power supply.

-- title: Using the ESP32-S3-BOX-3
+- title: Using the ESP32-S3-BOX-3(B)
   content: |

-    1. Make sure this page is opened in a Chromium-based browser on a **desktop**.
+    1. These steps apply both to the ESP32-S3-BOX-3 and the ESP32-S3-BOX-3B.
+Make sure this page is opened in a Chromium-based browser on a **desktop**.
 The software installation does not work with a tablet or phone.

        - Select the **Connect** button below to display a list of available USB devices.
 Do not connect the ESP32-S3-BOX-3 yet.
 We want to see the list of available USB devices first, so that it is easier to recognize the ESP device afterwards.
        - If your browser does not support web serial, you will see a warning message indicating this instead of a button.